What is Micro Meditation and Why Should Kids Practice It?

 Meditation is increasingly being found to benefit children the same way it benefits adults and can act as a protective factor against children developing chronic mental health disorders.

-Micro meditation is a great way to get children comfortable with meditation and experiencing the myriad of benefits.
+Short bursts of meditation on a daily basis are a great way to get children comfortable with meditation and experiencing the myriad of benefits.

 Kids can absolutely practice, and benefit from, micro meditation.
-Like any other practice, micro meditation should be kid-friendly and engaging.
+Like any other form of meditation practiced by children, it should be kid-friendly and engaging.
 One of the strengths of micro meditation is that it is easily adaptable and any form of meditation can be practiced.
 This is especially beneficial for kids, who enjoy using their imagination in meditation.

 Short guided meditation stories are also a great way for young kids to practice this style of meditation.